KazuCocoa/clone-WebDriverAgent-wiki/Queries.md

 This is list of most common endpoints with some query examples using `curl` with pre-set environment variables:
 * `DEVICE_URL` set as device URL (eg. `http://localhost:8100`)
 * `SESSION_ID` set as session id.
-Returned by start session command e.g. `D15E12F6-CA23-4CD4-89F9-E5C5EA6F4FAD`
+Returned by start session command e.g. `D15E12F6-CA23-4CD4-89F9-E5C5EA6F4FAD`.
+If you want to use WebDriverAgent without launching an app you can use the default session ID reported by the `/status` endpoint.
 * `JSON_HEADER='-H "Content-Type: application/json"'`

 WebDriverAgent is intended to implement [WebDriver spec](https://w3c.github.io/webdriver/webdriver-spec.html) so we will not get much into details as you can simply read WebDriver spec.